 Silly Titles are Fertilizer for Fraud

-The Swedish have a word, Jantelagen, and It means that you should not boast about yourself or pretend to know more than you do.
-In Australia, we have a less attractive phrase for people who do this.
-We call them bullshit artists
+The Swedish have a word, Jantelagen, that means you shouldn’t boast about yourself or pretend to know more than you do.
+In Australia, we have a term for people who do this.
+They’re called bullshit artists and life can be reasonably kind to bullshit artists.
+We generally let them get away with a lot and hope that karma comes calling.

-About a decade ago, after a few days watching a freelance trainer mess up a basic training course, I had to let her go.
+In a previous role, I watched a freelance trainer messing up some basic training.
+I had to let her go.
 She had been extremely confident when we met and sold herself well.
-Unfortunately, her background knowledge was frighteningly poor and her ability to train adults, was woeful.
+Unfortunately, her background knowledge was poor and her ability to train adults was woeful.
 And so, we parted.
-She blamed me for not giving her enough detailed notes.
+She blamed me for not giving her detailed notes or a script.
 In fact, I was to blame.
-I did not take the time to properly check her out, and my gut reaction to her self-promoting conversation should have been a warning.
+I did not take the time to properly check her out, and her boastful pitching for the work – should have been a clear warning.

-I have also crossed career paths with a guy who called himself a Serial Entrepreneur.
-He’s been in the news of late, his entrepreneurial brilliance having resulted in investors losing over $50 million in his failed Neo Bank.
-When he started this bank (and how on earth did he get a licence, someone tell me), he was describing himself as a disruptor.
-Well, that turned out to be spot on for the people whose retirement plans have been disrupted.
+And some years ago I crossed paths with a guy who described himself as a Serial Entrepreneur.
+He was later in the news – his entrepreneurial brilliance having resulted in investors losing over $90 million in his failed Neo Bank.
+When he started this bank – he proudly described himself as a disruptor.
+Well, that turned out to be spot on for investors whose retirement plans were well and truly disrupted.

 We did not get on when we worked together.
-He accused me of failing to think ‘outside the box.’
-Mercifully, most of my colleagues also joined me in thinking inside the box, and we resisted his attempts to invest the funds we were tasked with guarding responsibly.
+He accused me of failing to ‘think outside the box.’
+Mercifully, most of my colleagues also joined me in thinking inside the box and we resisted his attempts to invest our preciously guarded funds.
 He spat the dummy, moved on, and sadly became a problem to others.

-We can laugh at the stupid job titles, but these people are all out in the marketplace, giving speeches and selling expertise and experience that they do not have.
+These folks are all out in the marketplace, still, some of them are giving speeches, nominating themselves for awards, occasionally creating dubious awards, and selling expertise and experience that they do not have.

 I have waded through thousands of CVs and conducted too many interviews in my career.
-It’s one thing to be suspicious of a stranger, but it makes you rather weary to see people that you know, indulging in this mythomania.
+It’s one thing to be suspicious of a stranger, but it makes you feel rather weary to see people that you know indulging in this ‘fake it til you make it’ mythomania.

-And we are all to blame.
 We allow this market for the shameless bullshit artist because we rarely call them out.
-We are losing this cultural sense of Jantelagen, being groomed to be non-judgemental and as a result, we are normalising the practise of boasting.
+We are being shamed into being non-judgmental and as a result, we are normalizing the lies.

 We are also living in a world of self-promotion, where not only is a selfie unremarkable, but airbrushing selfies is becoming common.
 Humble brags proliferate.
-‘I was so privileged to do a thousand cartwheels for charity recently’.
-Doing something quietly, without the need for a round of applause, now seems quaint or old school.
+‘I was so privileged to accept this award’ that I nominated myself for.
+I was so privileged to run fifty miles for charity.
+Doing something without the need for a round of applause or a boost to our personal brand, now seems quaint or old school.

 You might think, ‘well, what’s the harm really?
 We’ve always had people who talk their way into positions they were not fit to hold’.
 But there are dangers beyond the inane job title or airbrushed CV, and it’s not just about the casual destruction of modesty and integrity.

-Safety matters.
+And safety matters.
 How would you like to be operated on by an unqualified surgeon?
 Or drive on a bridge designed by an unqualified engineer?
 Consider being flown by an unqualified pilot or even having to worry about whether the person who checks the tyre pressure on the plane is qualified to do so.
+If you think consultants or weird and wonderful ‘influencers’ cannot do any damage, I beg to differ.

-It is all deception.
-It is all a fraud.
-Can we all call it out when we see it?
+Can we all call out deception and fraud when we see it?
 And can we celebrate all the people who finish the qualifications, put in the hours, get there on their merits and know what they’re talking about.

 1 thought on “Silly Titles are Fertilizer for Fraud”